anabatsh/TT_pro/README.md

 ## Description

-Method TT-PRO (Tensor Train PRobability Optmizer) for optimization of the multidimensional arrays and  discretized multivariable functions based on the tensor train (TT) format.
+Method PROTES (PRobability Optimizer with TEnsor Sampling) for optimization of the multidimensional arrays and  discretized multivariable functions based on the tensor train (TT) format.

 ## Installation